Karandra/PrivateProfileRedirector/ChnageLog.md

 *Dates in DD.MM.YYYY*

 # Version 0.3.2, 04.10.2018
-- Fixed possible crash when `TrimValueQuotes` option si enabled.
+- Fixed possible crash when `TrimValueQuotes` option is enabled.
 - KxDynamicString class is rewritten.

 # Version 0.3.1, 12.08.2018